When to visit the vet?

 The clinical presentation of salivary gland adenocarcinoma in dogs is variable and depends largely on the affected salivary gland, the tumor size, and the degree of invasion.
 The following symptoms may occur:

 Infiltrative growth into adjacent structures can lead to neurological symptoms, including facial paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. with involvement of the facial nerve or voice changes with laryngeal involvement.
-In tumors of the zygomatic gland, exophthalmos (protrusion of the eyeball) may be observed.
-Systemic symptoms such as lethargy, inappetence, and fever typically occur only in the advanced stage and may indicate metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
+In Tumors of the zygomatic gland, exophthalmos (protrusion of the eyeball) can be observed.
+Systemic symptoms such as lethargy, inappetence, and Fever typically occur only in the advanced stage and may indicate metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body. or paraneoplastic syndromes.

 Diagnosis

-- Clinical examination: Typical signs are swelling in the neck or jaw area, difficulty swallowing (dysphagiaDysphagia is the medical term for difficulty swallowing.
+- Clinical examination: Typical signs are Swelling in the neck or jaw area, Difficulty swallowing (dysphagiaDysphagia is the medical term for difficulty swallowing.
 In dogs and cats, dysphagia can be caused by diseases of the mouth, pharynx, or esophagus and impair the animal's ability to eat.), or increased salivation.
-Dogs may also show apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., loss of appetite, or pain.
+Dogs may also show apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., loss of appetite, or Pain.

-- Imaging procedures: UltrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+- Imaging techniques: ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow., X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
 It is often used to diagnose bone fractures, lung diseases, and other conditions., or CT/MRI to localize the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. and search for metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body. (especially lymph nodes, lungs).

-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of salivary gland adenocarcinoma requires a multimodal approach that combines clinical examination, imaging procedures, and histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
+The diagnosis of salivary gland adenocarcinoma requires a multimodal approach that combines clinical examination, imaging techniques, and histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
 This technique is used to identify the specific characteristics of diseases at the cellular level in dogs and cats. confirmation:

-The initialInitial means beginning or at the start.
-In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. clinical examination includes careful palpationPalpation is an examination method in which the condition of body tissues is assessed by feeling them with the hands.
-It is used to identify swelling, pain, or other abnormalities. of the head and neck region to identify swelling as well as assessment of the regional lymph nodes.
+The initial clinical examination includes careful palpationPalpation is an examination method in which the condition of body tissues is assessed by feeling them with the hands.
+It is used to identify swelling, pain, or other abnormalities. of the head and neck region to identify Swelling as well as the assessment of the regional lymph nodes.
 Modern imaging techniques play a central role in the diagnostic process.
 The ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examination allows an initialInitial means beginning or at the start.
 In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. assessment of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. size, structure, and vascularization.
 Characteristic are hypoechoic, heterogeneousHeterogeneous describes a composition of different elements or components.
 In biology and medicine, it often refers to tissues, cells, or molecules that vary in structure, function, or both. massesIn pathology, the term "mass" is used to describe an abnormal lump or growth in the body.
 A mass can form in the skin or subcutaneous tissue, or even inside the body.
 The causes can be benign (not cancer) or malignant (cancer). with irregular margins and increased blood flow in Doppler mode.

 Computed tomography (CT)Computed tomography (CT) is an imaging technique that uses X-rays and computer technology to create cross-sectional images of the body.
 It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions. and magnetic resonance imaging (MRI)Magnetic resonance imaging is an imaging technique that uses strong magnetic fields and radio waves to create detailed images of the inside of the body.
 It is used in veterinary medicine to diagnose diseases of the brain, spine, and other organs. provide more detailed information on local tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. extension and are particularly valuable for preoperative planning.
-MRI with contrast typically shows heterogeneousHeterogeneous describes a composition of different elements or components.
-In biology and medicine, it often refers to tissues, cells, or molecules that vary in structure, function, or both. signal intensity with contrast enhancement and allows precise delineation from surrounding structures.
+MRI with contrast agent typically shows a heterogeneousHeterogeneous describes a composition of different elements or components.
+In biology and medicine, it often refers to tissues, cells, or molecules that vary in structure, function, or both. signal intensity with contrast enhancement and allows a precise demarcation from surrounding structures.
 CT is particularly suitable for assessing bony infiltrationInfiltration refers to the penetration or accumulation of cells or fluids in a tissue or area that is normally free of them.
 This can occur as part of inflammatory reactions, Tumors, or other pathological processes. and for metastasisA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body. screening.

 The definitive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is based on histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
+It is the first step in the management and treatment of patients. is based on the histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
 This technique is used to identify the specific characteristics of diseases at the cellular level in dogs and cats. examination.
-A fine needle aspiration can provide initialInitial means beginning or at the start.
+A fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis. can provide initialInitial means beginning or at the start.
 In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. cytological clues, but is often not sufficient for definitive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..
-An incisional biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
+An incision biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. or complete excision with histopathologicalHistopathological refers to the microscopic examination of tissue samples for the diagnosis of diseases.
 This technique is used to identify the specific characteristics of diseases at the cellular level in dogs and cats. workup is the gold standard.
 Immunohistochemical studies with markers such as cytokeratin, vimentin, and Ki-67 can provide additional prognostic information.

 For complete stagingStaging is the process of determining the extent of a disease's spread, especially in cancer.
-It helps classify the severity of the condition and plan an appropriate treatment strategy., chest X-rays in three planes or, ideally, a CT scan of the thorax to rule out pulmonaryPulmonary refers to the lungs or the respiratory system.
+It helps classify the severity of the condition and plan an appropriate treatment strategy., thorax X-rays in three planes or, ideally, a CT scan of the thorax to rule out pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. metastasesA metastasis is a secondary tumor that originates from a primary, malignant tumor in another part of the body.
 Metastases indicate that cancer has spread in the body., as well as an ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examination of the abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
-It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen., are indicated.
+It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. are indicated.

 Therapy